 Arrive in Ushuaia on Day 1, no later than 4 p.m.
-Boarding is between 3 p.m. and 4 p.m.
-Boarding will close at 4 p.m.
-A tight time-schedule connection with an Antarctic expedition is not recommended.
+Boarding begins at 3 p.m. and closes at 4 p.m.
+Tight connections during an Antarctic expedition are not recommended.
 Therefore, it is strongly recommended that a flexible air ticket be held for your journey home.
-In addition, we strongly advise against booking a departing flight on the same day as the return flight from Antarctica.
+In addition, booking a departing flight on the same day as the return flight from Antarctica is not recommended.

 Luggage Weight Restriction:

 In case the return flight to Punta Arenas is moved forward, passengers will disembark the ship and fly to Punta Arenas up to one day earlier than indicated in the itinerary.
 On arrival, accommodation at the Cabo de Hornos Hotel or similar will be provided.
 All other inclusions will remain per the original itinerary.
-In case of a delay on the return flight to Punta Arenas from Antarctica, passengers onboard the ship will continue cruising to nearby places until the return flight to Punta Arenas is authorized.
-Full board and all excursions are included.
+In case the return flight to Punta Arenas experiences a delay, passengers on board the ship will continue cruising to nearby places until the return flight to Punta Arenas is authorized.
+In such case, shipboard accommodations, full board, and all excursions are included.
 No refund will be extended for any reason whatsoever.

 Single Hotel Accommodation:

 Single travelers who book a shared twin cabin will be accommodated in single rooms at the hotel and must pay a single hotel room supplement.
 Note: Passengers who use CPAP machines or other assistive devices, as well as those with conditions that could disturb their traveling companion, cannot book on a twin-share basis.
 Please contact ExpeditionTrips for additional details.